Non-alcoholic fatty liver disease (NAFLD) describes a range of conditions caused by a build-up of fat within liver cells.

 - About 12 in 100 people with NASH progress to cirrhosis over about eight years.

 So, most people with NAFLD do not develop serious liver disease.
-However, because NAFLD has become very common in recent years (probably because of the epidemic in obesity), NAFLD has become a common cause of cirrhosis.
+However, because NAFLD has become very common in recent years (probably because obesity has become much more common), NAFLD has become a common cause of cirrhosis.

 However, also remember that cardiovascular disease is the most common cause of illness and death in people with NAFLD.
 Perhaps the most important 'take home message' if you are diagnosed with NAFLD is not to focus too much on your liver.
 Rather, concentrate on reducing any risk factors for developing cardiovascular problems.
 This is mainly lifestyle changes - in particular, diet, weight loss and exercise for most people and giving up smoking if you smoke.